"Free the child's potential, and you will transform him into the world." — Maria Montessori

 We are very proud of the diverse and dedicated students our of department.
 Read below for a more in-depth view of our students and their awards, research, and experiences.

-Please see the attached document for our department goals.
+Please see the attached document for our degree learning objectives.

 2018-19 Outstanding Graduate Student Award